adileo/remotepn/README.md

 console.log(answer); // Message answer string or "Y"/"N" in case of thumbs-up or thumbs-down reaction.
 ```

-## Answering
+## Answering the prompt

-You have to specifically answer the message, not just sending a message to the bot as an answer.
-Or you can use thumbs-up or thumbs-down reaction.
+You must reply directly to the message, rather than simply sending a message to the bot.
+Alternatively, you can use the thumbs-up or thumbs-down reaction.